If you have good credit, you’ve got financial power. But how do you know how good your credit actually is?

 Make paying bills on time your priority.
 Set calendar reminders to make payments and allow time for your payment to get to your lender before the due date – it could take up to seven days.
 Or, if you want to save a stamp, use our online bill pay service to make and schedule payments.
 You can even schedule recurring payments, which allows you to “set it and forget it" so you won't miss a due date.

-If you’ve experienced financial hardship due to COVID-19 or any other situation, don’t wait to talk to your creditors.
+If you’ve experienced a financial hardship or setback, don’t wait to talk to your creditors.
 Contact each lender as soon as possible, explain what’s going on, and ask what programs are available to support you.
-Depending on your repayment history, many creditors are deferring monthly payments for one to three months without charging late fees.
-Just be aware that you will continue to pay interest, where applicable.
 If you have a 1st United loan or credit card and need assistance, please contact us so we can see how we can help.

 2. Lower your credit utilization rate